 - Date of incorporation

 - Nature of the entity – private limited or public limited etc.

 - The former names of the company (if applicable and up to five recent former names, does not reflect name changes effected before January 2003).

 Why is the Certificate of Incorporation important?

-The Certificate of Incorporation is typically required when the company is applying for opening bank accounts, loans or grants.
-Likewise, when a company is entering into any trading agreements, business contracts, or involved in a transaction with overseas government or agencies of the government, the transacting parties may require the certificate as proof of existence and nature of the entity.
+The Certificate of Incorporation is typically required when the company is entering into any trading agreements, business contracts, or involved in a transaction with overseas government or agencies of the government, the transacting parties may require the certificate as proof of existence and nature of the entity.